canmod/iidda-tools/notes/plan.md

 * Use GitHub as repository of source data
   * The data are not _that_ big and so GitHub can handle it (we can always open a second, third, ... repo if it gets too big)
   * People around here understand GitHub and how to use it
+  * Perhaps zenodo/figshare -- and learn more about large academic projects on github so that we can store images
 * Don't use CKAN
   * It is a bit of a beast -- hard to maintain
   * On the other hand it does have lots of great features